Below is a sampling of some of our most Frequently Asked Questions. Don’t see your specific question? Contact us and we will provide an answer!

 Q: Its been years since my certification and I haven’t dove.
 What should I do?

-A: Before your next dive, consider taking a refresher course, or hiring a private dive guide that will accompany you every step of the way on your dives.
-You can also sign up for a PADI Scuba Review to review your in-water skills and basic dive knowledge.
+A: Before your next dive, consider taking a Refresher Course, or hiring a Private Dive Guide to accompany you every step of the way on your dives.
+Or, sign up for a PADI Scuba Review or PADI Reactivate to review your in-water skills and basic dive knowledge.
 We offer all of these options for your convenience.

 Q: Where can I go snorkeling?

 A: There are several local options for snorkeling here.
-The Blue Heron Bridge is the most popular followed by some excellent ocean sites.
-Come by for a complete site briefing.
-We also work with a snorkeling catamaran for boat snorkeling excursions.
-Follow this link and use PVD as your referral code.
+The Blue Heron Bridge is the most popular and easily-accessible snorkel site, followed by some excellent ocean sites.
+Stop by our shop for a complete site briefing, and to pick up a site map and tide chart.
+We also work with snorkeling catamarans to accommodate boat snorkeling excursions.
+Follow this link and use PVD as your referral code to book.